Lindy Elkins-Tanton: Awards and honors

 Elkins-Tanton was twice named a National Academy of Sciences Kavli Frontiers of Science Fellow.
 She was awarded a five-year National Science Foundation CAREER award in 2008 and was named Outstanding MIT Faculty Undergraduate Research Mentor in 2009.
 In 2010, she was awarded the Explorers Club Lowell Thomas prize for Exploring Extinction.
 In 2013, she was named an Astor Fellow at the University of Oxford hosted by Tamsin Mather.
 In 2016 she was named a fellow of the American Geophysical Union.
 In 2020 she was awarded the Arthur L. Day Prize and Lectureship.
 Asteroid 8252 Elkins-Tanton is named after her.
 She is a member of the National Academy of Sciences and of the American Academy of Arts & Sciences, and in 2022 William Morrow published her memoir, A Portrait of the Scientist as a Young Woman.
+In 2025 she was awarded the NASA Outstanding Public Leadership Medal.

-In 2022, a newly discovered mineral, elkinstantonite, found in the El Ali meteorite, was named after Elkins-Tanton by Dr. Andrew Locock of the University of Alberta.
+In 2022, a newly discovered mineral, elkinstantonite, found in the El Ali meteorite, was named after Elkins-Tanton by Drs.
+Chris Herd and Andrew Locock of the University of Alberta.